-There’s always a lot of buzz over mystery holidays for £99pp with Wowcher and Groupon – but are they worth a punt or are you better booking yourself?
+There’s always a lot of buzz over the £99 mystery holiday with Wowcher and Groupon – but are they worth a punt or are you better booking yourself?

 Deals website Groupon have been running mystery holidays for years.
 The concept is simple – you pay £99pp for the deal, and a third party holiday company will book and plan you a holiday to one of 40+ destinations.